 who served on

 V & W Class destroyers in World War II.
-Why not join us at St Ives near Cambridge in April 2016 and find out first hand
+Why not join us at Derby in April 2017 and find out first hand

 what it was like to live and fight in the cramped quarters of one of